PrestaShop/prestashop.github.io/news/_posts/releases/2019-07-10-prestashop-1-7-6-0-available.md

   - The namespace “PrestaShop\PrestaShop\Core\Cldr” has been removed
   - The CLDR files in the “/translations” directory have been removed
 - Import:
-  - You no longer can just add categories to current categories with import to a force ID.
-You will have to set them all and the first will become the default_category.)
+  - You can no longer just add categories to current categories with import to a force ID.
+(You will have to set them all and the first will become the default_category)
 - Replaced library:
-  - PhpExcel (no longer supported) has been replaced by PHPSpreadsheet)
+  - PhpExcel (no longer supported) has been replaced by PHPSpreadsheet
 - Version comparison:
   - AppKernel::MAJOR_VERSION is now “7” instead of “17”
   - “1.2.4” is no longer greater than “1.2.3.4” (the latter is now interpreted as “2.3.4”)